 Sometimes we need to add a specific word before or after a text in all rows in Excel.
 If you input manually in every row then it’s not feasible and that is time-consuming.
 Excel offers some amazing tricks to perform this operation.
 You will learn 4 smart methods from this tutorial to add a word in all rows in Excel with sharp steps.

-4 Ways to Add a Word in All Rows in Excel
+How to Add a Word in All Rows in Excel: 4 Ways

-First, get introduced to our dataset which represents some person’s names.
+First, get introduced to our dataset which represents some people’s names.
 Our target is to add “Mr. ” before every name in all rows.

 1. Using Ampersand to Add a Word in All Rows

 In our very first method, we’ll apply a formula where we’ll use the Ampersand(&) to add a specific word in every cell.
 It’s one of the easiest ways.
-Nothing, just we’ll keep our specific word within quotations mark and then will connect a cell using the ampersand.
+Nothing, just we’ll keep our specific word within quotation marks and then will connect a cell using the ampersand.

 - Activate Cell C5 and type the following formula in it-